FrontEndFoxes/curriculum/workshop/ch5.md

 Of course, nothing is displayed right now, because we have to add some form fields.

 For the form inputs Vuetify uses the component called `v-text-field`.
 It has an attribute `label` where we can set a label for a certain field.
-Let's create three fields with labels "Name", "Email" and "Phone".
+Let's create three fields with labels "Name", "Email" and "Phone" inside the `<template>`.

 ```
 <div class="form-wrapper">